-Kastelli in Kissamos, which in 1966 was renamed to Kissamos, is a small picturesque town built in the gulf of Kissamos or Myrtilos, between the peninsulas of Gramvousa and Spatha.
-The name derives from the Venetian fortress that was built there, remains of which still exist.
+Kastelli Kissamou, which in 1966 was renamed to Kissamos, is a small picturesque town built in the gulf of Kissamos or Myrtilos, between the peninsulas of Gramvousa and Spatha.
+The name derives from the Venetian fortress Castel Chissamo that was built there, remains of which still exist.

 In 1692, during the first Cretan revolution under the commands of the Venetian admiral Mochenigo Aloisio, the rebels occupied the fortress, but it lasted for a while.

 Thus, during the Ottoman occupation of Crete, the fortress was the center of many revolutionary activities.
 In 1821, the fort was used for imprisoning the Bishop of Kissamos Melchizedek Despotakis.
 From there, the Turkish mob dragged him to a square, for hanging him.
 When the revolution was generalized, the 1800 Turks of Kissamos found refuge in the fortress, which was besieged by rebels and two ships coming from Hydra island (near Athens).

 In February 1823, during the preparation for the landing of the new General Head of the Cretan Revolt, Emmanuel Tombazis, the rebels organized the clearing of Kissamos and Selino provinces, forcing the Turks to seek protection in the fort.
 Thus, the ship Terpsichore arrived at the port of Drapanias, transferring Tombazis and 600 Greek volunteers from the mainland of Greece.
 The Greeks besieged the fort till May 25, 1823, when the Turks surrendered the fort and their weapons.
 The Greek flag was raised after centuries in Crete, but it lasted for a while…